-Management of and lead trial attorney for portfolio of cases on a regional basis
+20+ years as lead trial attorney for a tire manufacturer on a regional basis

 Significant trade secret and protective order issues